 What will my child need for school?

 All children need a book bag with them in school every day.
-This is important for changing reading books as well as ensuring you receive all school correspondence.

 Please ensure all items of clothing (including shoes) are labelled clearly with your child's name.